Mfanafuthis/FinanceCalculator/README.md

 <img src = "Screenshoots/Screenshot (44).png" width  = 400>
 ## SETUP
 Download a program to a folder of your choice, use one of the following technologies to run the program.
-This program can executed using:
+This program can execute using:
 * Python IDLE
 * VS code
 * or any python compatible IDE
 ## USAGE
-1. Diploy program
+1. Deploy program
 2. Choose calculator
 3. Provide necessary information
-4. When done choose exit to exit the program
+4. When done choose to exit to exit the program
 ## PROJECT STATUS
 * Completed
 ## ROOM FOR IMPROVEMENT